aspose-total-cloud/Aspose.Total-Products/total/en/curl/conversion/pptm-to-ods/_index.md

 ---title: Convert PowerPoint to ODS, PPTM to ODS FREE Converter or Curl SDKdescription: Free Conversion of PPTM to ODS by using Curl Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---